PLaID++: A Preference Aligned Language Model for Targeted Inorganic Materials Design: Experiments

-\textbf{Reinforcement Learning from Interatomic Potentials (RLIP)} Across multiple iterations of Direct Preference Optimization (DPO), we observe in Figure~\ref{fig:dpoIter} that DPO successively improves the number of S.U.N. materials generated by Qwen-7B, demonstrating that reinforcement learning is an effective and robust method to improve generation performance.
+\textbf{Reinforcement Learning from Interatomic Potentials (RLIP)} Across multiple iterations of Direct Preference Optimization (DPO), we observe in Figure~\ref{fig:dpoIter} that DPO successively improves the number of generated S.U.N. materials, demonstrating that reinforcement learning is an effective and robust method to improve generation performance.
 On unconditional and space group conditioned generation, \textbf{we improve S.U.N. by $\sim$115\% and $\sim$50\% respectively compared to fine tuning alone}.
-We believe this method could be scaled further given additional compute.

-From our ablation on temperature sampling in Figure~\ref{fig:dpoIter}, we highlight that removing dynamic temperature updates across DPO iterations leads to a loss of diversity, where the S.U.N. rate degrades even as stability continues to increase.
-This suggests that increasing temperature acts as an entropy regularizer which counteracts model collapse and encourages exploration.
+From our ablation on temperature sampling in Figure~\ref{fig:dpoIter}, we highlight that removing dynamic temperature updates across DPO iterations leads to mode collapse, where the S.U.N. rate degrades even as stability continues to increase after 3-4 iterations.
+This suggests that increasing temperature acts as an entropy regularizer which encourages exploration and counteracts model collapse.

-\textbf{Joint Training Improves Performance} Table~\ref{table:results_summary} and Figure~\ref{fig:sgconditional} show that our DPO model trained together on the unconditional and space group conditioned generation tasks universally outperforms the DPO models trained individually on each respective task.
+\textbf{Joint Training Improves Performance} Table~\ref{table:results_summary} and Figure~\ref{fig:two_side_by_side_histogram} show that our DPO model trained together on the unconditional and space group conditioned generation tasks outperforms the DPO models trained individually on each respective task.
 This validates the efficacy of a universal foundational model that can be leveraged across multiple downstream objectives.
 The performance gains are particularly pronounced in conditional generation, where only a few hundred samples are available in the training set.
-This suggests that the additional training signal derived from unconditional generation feedback can be successfully transferred to conditional generation.
+This suggests that the additional training signal derived from unconditional generation feedback can transfer to conditional generation.

-\textbf{Space Group Distribution Analysis} We compare visualizations between the space group distribution of the MP-20 dataset we used to perform SFT on our base models, a sample of 10,000 crystals from Qwen SFT'd on the 3D coordinate representation, and a sample of 10,000 crystals we from our PLaID++ model trained on iterative DPO finetuning with our Wyckoff representation in Figure~\ref{fig:histogram}.
-We note that the flagship model favors generating out-of-train-distribution space groups such as $P2_12_12_1$ (19) and $Pnma$ (62), a consequence of our RLIP framework's novelty incentive.